Centre-Sud: Contemporary

 In recent years the neighbourhood has experienced significant gentrification and social change.

 Features

 The Jacques Cartier Bridge and the Maison Radio-Canada are prominent in the skyline, as well as the Sûreté du Québec's headquarters, known as the Prison Parthenais.

 Notable features include the Molson Brewery, Gay Village, Hopital Notre-Dame, JTI MacDonald tobacco company and the historic Pied-du-Courant prison.

-The Cente-Sud is well known for its street art and murals, notably of Québécois singers and actors, including Paul Buissonneau, Raymond Lévesque, Marjo, Robert Gravel, Pauline Julien, Plume Latraverse and Yvon Deschamps.
+The Centre-Sud is well known for its street art and murals, notably of Québécois singers and actors, including Paul Buissonneau, Raymond Lévesque, Marjo, Robert Gravel, Pauline Julien, Plume Latraverse and Yvon Deschamps.

 Due to its poverty and proximity to downtown, a significant number of shelters, supervised injection sites and resources for the homeless are located in the neighbourhood.
 This includes Dans la Rue for homeless youth, and the Old Brewery Mission's Patricia Mackenzie Pavilion for homeless women.
 Another shelter, Refuge des Jeunes, for young men 18-25, is also in the Centre-Sud.